 Peel and slice potatoes into thin matchstick strips (about 1/4-inch by 1 1/2 inch).
 Set aside.

 Heat 1 tablespoon plant-based margarine in a skillet or saucepan and sauté onions until soft (about 8 minutes).

 Spray a 9 x 13-inch baking dish with nonstick cooking spray.
 Place one-fourth of the potatoes in the dish.
 Sprinkle with salt and pepper as desired.
 Spread with one-third of the sautéed onions and 1 tablespoon capers.
 Repeat layers two more times, ending with final layer of potatoes on top.

-Pour over ¾ cup of the soy creamer.
+Pour over 1 cup of the plant-based creamer.

 Place in center of oven and bake for 30 minutes.
-Add remaining soy creamer and bake for an additional 15 minutes, until tender and golden brown.
+Add remaining plant-based cream and bake for an additional 15 minutes, until tender and golden brown.

 To make this recipe gluten-free, use gluten-free bread crumbs.